 - You can opt to add sugar on top.
 Though not required, this will help preserve the sweetness.

 - Place them in the freezer.
 They can last for 10 to 12 months when stored properly.

-Cantaloupe cayenne sorbet is your typical icy dessert.
-The cantaloupe extract blends perfectly with ice, enough to satisfy one’s sweet cravings.
+Cantaloupe and cayenne sorbet is a classic icy dessert.
+The cantaloupe extract blends perfectly with ice, providing enough sweetness to satisfy one’s sweet tooth.